pump-io/pump.io/README.md

 Version 0.1.0

 This is pump.io.
-It's social infrastructure that models most of what people want to do with social networks: the social graph, activity streams, and so on.
+It's a stream server that does most of what people really want from a social network.

 [![Build Status](https://secure.travis-ci.org/e14n/pump.io.png)](http://travis-ci.org/e14n/pump.io)